 Approach

+The goal of treatment for any epilepsy syndrome is complete freedom from seizures.
+Evidence on efficacy of treatments is limited; adverse effects and patient characteristics need to be taken into account when deciding on management strategies.[43]
 Monotherapy is preferred, but an adjunctive drug to first-line therapy may be required.
-Evidence suggests that earlier age of onset and male sex may increase the need for a second agent for seizure control.[47]
+Evidence suggests that earlier age of onset and male sex may increase the need for a second agent for seizure control.[44]

 Atypical absence seizures

-Valproic acid, lamotrigine, and topiramate are all indicated for first-line treatment of atypical absence seizures, syndromes with generalized epilepsies, or multiple seizure types.
+Valproic acid, lamotrigine, and topiramate are all indicated for first-line treatment of atypical absence seizures, syndromes with generalised epilepsies, or multiple seizure types.
 Typically, zonisamide and levetiracetam are second-line agents that are added as adjunct therapy to first-line therapy.
 However, second-line therapy can be substituted for the first-line therapy, with the first-line drug being weaned.

 Failure of therapy